Best Sun Shirts for Running of 2026

 iRunFar’s Alli Miles tests the Janji Sunchaser 50 Hooded Long Sleeve during a run on the California coast.
 Photo: iRunFar/Eszter Horanyi

-By the inherent nature of running, we tend to spend a lot of time outside in the sun, which can result in a lot of UV exposure for our skin.
+As runners, we tend to spend a lot of time outdoors in the sun, which can lead to significant UV exposure for our skin.
 While slathering on sunscreen multiple times a day can help mitigate sun damage, wearing a sun shirt for running is also an excellent choice.
-A crossover outdoor garment from fishing and other lower-output activities, modern long-sleeved, hooded sun shirts are now light enough to wear during runs on all but the hottest days, and they provide ample coverage for your neck, arms, ears, and head.
+A crossover outdoor garment for fishing and other low-output activities, modern long-sleeved, hooded sun shirts are now light enough to wear during runs on all but the hottest days and provide ample coverage for the neck, arms, ears, and head.

-Protecting your skin from the sun is vital in preventing sunburns, lowering the risk of developing skin cancer, and minimizing the appearance of wrinkles.
-To help you find the best sun shirt for running, we researched over 30 options, from shirts specifically made for running to those marketed toward thru-hiking, fishing, and other outdoor activities.
+Protecting your skin from the sun is vital for preventing sunburn, reducing the risk of skin cancer, and overall skin health.
+To help you find the best sun shirt for running, we researched over 50 options, from shirts specifically made for running to those marketed toward thru-hiking, fishing, and other outdoor activities.

-Our main tester took the sun shirts to New Zealand for the summer to test in one of the highest UV environments available, while many other team members tested throughout California and Colorado.
+Our main tester has worn sun shirts in the high-UV environments of the San Juan Mountains of Colorado, the deserts of Moab and southern Utah, and New Zealand, while many other team members tested throughout California and Colorado.
 We rated the shirts based on their sun-protective properties, fit, hood shape, size, material breathability, and unique features.

-After hundreds of miles of wearing sun shirts while rambling through New Zealand and the American Southwest, we chose the Janji Sunchaser 50 Hooded Long Sleeve as our favorite because of its light weight, big hood, and nice thumbholes.
-We turned to the Outdoor Research Echo Hoodie when things really got hot.
+After hundreds of miles of wearing sun shirts while rambling through a variety of environments, we chose the Janji Sunchaser 50 Hooded Long Sleeve as our favorite because of its light weight, big hood, and nice thumbholes.
+We turned to the Himali Eclipse Sun Hoodie when things really got hot, and when we needed to run with a smile on our faces, we went with the Party Shirt International Sun Hoodie.

 For more background information about the best sun shirts for running, see our buying advice, testing methodology, and frequently asked questions below the picks.